 Spring: early January to late June

 Year: early September to late June

-Please note: Students who have not taken the pre-requisite French courses but who have a strong background and good grades in intermediate French may still be able to apply - students should consult the CIPA Advisor or the French Department for further information.
+Please note: Students who have not taken the prerequisite French courses but who have a strong background and good grades in intermediate French may still be able to apply - students should consult Study Abroad Programs and the French Department for further information.